Inside Malaysia's Thriving Tech Hub: Startups and Success Stories

 Frequently Asked Questions

-How is the Malaysian government supporting the tech ecosystem?
+How is the Malaysian government supporting the tech startup ecosystem?

-Malaysia's tech hub faces challenges such as a talent shortage, with an estimated deficit of 30,000 tech professionals by 2024, and difficulties in securing Series A funding, with only 18% of startups obtaining this level of investment.
+Malaysia's tech industry faces challenges such as a talent shortage, expected to reach a deficit of 30,000 tech professionals by 2024, and limited Series A funding, with only 18% of startups reaching this stage.

 You may be interested in the following topics as well: